a2zarslaan/gatsby-starter-sasslan/README.md

 # Gatsby Sass Starter

-A minimalistic Gatsby starter template featuring SASS and CSS 7-1 achitecture.
+A minimalistic Gatsby starter template featuring SASS and CSS 7-1 architecture.
 The project focusses on creating websites which are not only fast, but pretty too!

 ## What Tech This Includes